-Massachusetts also offers residents a program called Mass Transfer, or an “A2B degree,” which allows students to begin earning a degree at a community college and transfer into a state university to complete the program.
+Massachusetts also offers residents a program called Mass Transfer, or an "A2B degree," which allows students to begin a degree program at a community college and transfer to a state university to complete the program.
 This option is ideal for students in computer science programs in Massachusetts who want to begin working toward a bachelor’s degree while paying lower tuition at a community college.

 Computer Science Careers in Massachusetts

-The tech industry is growing and evolving, with national and international business launching constantly.
+The tech industry is growing and evolving.
 As people become more attached to devices, demand for professionals who design, maintain, and repair technology increases.
 Studying computer science in Massachusetts prepares you for careers in different areas of the tech industry.

-The BLS projects jobs in software development to grow 24% by 2026, and in Massachusetts, the annual mean salary for these professionals is more than $110,000.
+The BLS projects jobs in software development will grow 24% by 2026, and in Massachusetts, the annual mean salary for these professionals is more than $100,000.
 Built In Boston, a database for tech jobs and startups in the Boston area, currently lists more than 200 job openings in development and engineering.